iriseyuboglu/STM32-Guide/IntroToTerms.md

 The timer's counter must be reset **manually**; otherwise, it will continue counting until it overflows and wraps around to 0.
 After resetting, the timer also needs to be configured again to start.

-Timers have a number of priority in case of a collision which happens way more often than you think.
-More prioritized timer will interrupt the other timer's interrupt.
+Timers have a number of priority to handle collisions (which actually happen way more often than you might imagine at first).
+More prioritized timers will interrupt the other timer's interrupt.
-<br><sub><sup>I don't think you'll need the pressure values if you can't deploy the parachute in time</sub></sup><br>
+<br><sub><sup>I don't think you'll need the pressure values if you can't deploy the parachute in time
+Random tangent which we TOTALLY haven't got wrong ourselves in the past.</sub></sup><br>

 You should not overlook the fact that **peripherals operate asynchronously** with respect to the main microcontroller.
 For example, a timer may continue running even if your calculations in the main loop have not yet finished.
 More critically, **an interrupt can be missed** if callback functions are not handled correctly.
 Therefore, **timers and their priorities must be configured properly** to ensure reliable and deterministic behavior.